-It was in the last days of March 2020 when our interviewee, a 33 years-old man from Morocco, was in Kamara, central Thessaloniki, chatting with a group of friends (who were all Greek citizens).
+It was in the last days of March 2020 the interviewee, a 33 year old man from Morocco, was in Kamara, central Thessaloniki, chatting with a group of friends (who were all Greek citizens).
 He had been in Greece for a long time, so he spoke Greek and had local friends.
 On the day in question, six Greek policemen in plain clothes arrived in grey unmarked cars.
 They approached the group, introduced themselves as the police, and asked the respondent to show them his documents.
 He showed them his valid registration card (“Ausweis”).
 They asked him to come with them to a police station in order to check his documents.
 He was told he would be released shortly, so he followed them to the car.
 He was taken to a police station in Kalamaria, a town about 7 kilometers south of Thessaloniki.

 At the Kalamaria police station, the interviewee’s documents were checked and his body was searched.
 Then the policemen brought some documents for him to sign.
 The documents were written in Greek and there was no interpreter present.
 The interviewee can only speak Greek, but not read or write it, so he did not know what he was signing.
 He was convinced by the policemen that these were release papers and a part of a regular procedure, so he signed them.
 After that, his fingerprints and face photographs were taken.
 He was not given any food or water, and did not have access to toilets during custody.

 Around 03:00-04:00 in the night, the interviewee was taken from his cell by 2 policemen in plain clothes and brought to the Police Headquarters (“Megalo”) in Thessaloniki by car.
 The journey lasted about an hour.
 In “Megalo”, there were 20 other people-on-the-move, Algerians and Moroccans, who had also been taken from the street like the respondent.
 There were three minors among them and the others were in their mid-20s.
 All of them had legal documents to stay in Greece, which were confiscated by the police.
 The interviewee was detained there for 5 days.
 All 20 people were together in one cell.
 The conditions were quite bad, he shared, and the police were often violent against the people.
-There were good and bad cops, he stated.
+There were good and bad officers, he stated.
 Some of the detainees were upset and demanded an explanation of why they were kept there.
 They were shouting, so the “good” policeman called the “violent ones,” who beat them.

 Upon arrival, the newcomers were put in cells in groups of 10-15 persons.
 The detainees were always hungry, as they were being given very little food and the food was bad, unhealthy, and made them feel sick.